Return

 Around 10.

-Kumandins live in small groups in Turochaksky District of the Altai Republic, Krasnogorsky and Soltonsky Districts of the Altai Krai, Tashtagolsky District of Kemerovo Region.
-More than half of Kumandins live in the cities: Biysk, Gorno-Altaysk, Tashtagol.
+Kumandins live in small groups in the Turochaksky District of the Altai Republic, Krasnogorsky and, Soltonsky Districts of the Altai Krai, and Tashtagolsky District of the Kemerovo Region.
+More than half of Kumandins live in the cities: of Biysk, Gorno-Altaysk, and Tashtagol.

 At present, most of the localities where Kumandins traditionally lived and predominated have either disappeared or are on the verge of closing down.
 Within the localities traditionally inhabited by native speakers, Kumandins are concentrated in the following settlements: Krasnogorskoye, Yegona, Pil’no, Kaltash, Uzhlep (Krasnogorsky District), Solton, Shatobal, Suzop, Nizhnyaya Neninka (Soltonsky District), Sankin Ail and Shunorak (Turochaksky District).
 Based on the 2010 Census, there were 40 Kumandins in the countryside of Kemerovo Region.